Bowiea: Ornamental

 Due to its unusual appearance, Bowiea is cultivated as an ornamental plant, especially as a houseplant (referred to as "extraordinary" and "a true curiosity").

 Magical

 In Africa, this plant is regarded as having magical properties.
 It is believed that it makes warriors brave and invincible, protects travelers, and enables the release of love.
 Bowiea is also believed to repel bandits and protect homes from lightning and hail.
-A decoction of the bulbs is taken orally as a remedy for poisoning (idliso) caused by witchcraft.
+A decoction of the bulbs is taken orally as a remedy for idliso caused by witchcraft.

 Cultivation

 The plant is described as very easy to grow.

 Requirements

 The soil should be porous and well-draining – it's recommended to use standard cactus soil, according to some authors, in weathered clay.
 The container should be wide and rather shallow.
 Plants should be repotted every two years, in spring, or as needed (e.g., when there are many offsets).
 The location should be bright, sunny (it won't bloom in areas without direct sunlight).
 It requires regular but moderate watering during the growing season (some sources specify that watering every 10 days is sufficient).
 Bulbs should not be soaked as their coverings easily rot.
 Fertilization according to different authors is recommended once or twice a season or once a month.
 The plant needs support as the flower stalks do not form tendrils.
 In natural conditions, plants go through a dormant period once a year, during which the flower stalk dies.
 In indoor conditions, the plant can remain evergreen, but if it enters a dormant period (which happens in summer), watering should be reduced to once a week until a new shoot appears (according to other sources, watering and fertilizing should be completely suspended during this time).
 Some authors recommend moving the bulb into a cool place during dormancy – at a temperature of about 10 °C or even slightly lower.